heemmanshuu/thamm/README.md

 This will:
 - Listen to player join events on Kafka topic player-events
 - Apply the matchmaking strategy
-- Output matches to Kafka topic match-events
+- Output matches the Kafka topic match-events

 ---